periode/digital-culture/README.md

 ## Readings

-Your reading responses should be published on Glitch.
-See [this guide](https://github.com/periode/digital-culture/wiki/Setting-up-Glitch.com) to set up your Glitch account.
+Your reading responses should be published on CodePen.
+We will set it up together in class.

 If you find yourself interested in one of the course's topic, you can find [further readings here](./reading_list.md).